Osayi-Joy/value_added_service/README.md

 <details><summary>Merge Request Rules</summary>

 - Ensure to use the development template for your merge request description. see path to the template on the project root .gitlab/merge_request_templates/development.md

 - For every issue/ticket, kindly check out a new branch from the main branch, this new branch name should follow this convention
 {milestone}{issue-no} e.g **authentication-module-#1**

+- Ensure to include the right milestone and label in your MR.
+Labels are used to track current status of an issue/ticket so it's important you look at the project defined label [here](https://gitlab.com/teamdigicore/billent-backoffice-service/-/labels)

 </details>